edoardottt/offensive-onos/onos-ml/README.md

-These files are intended to help/build/use ml in ONOS.
+These files are intended to help/build/use ml in ONOS in order to detect CAP attacks.